 OTLA's Law Clerk Section meets twice annually at the OTLA Spring and Fall Conferences, plus round table meetings are organized throughout the province.
 The Law Clerk Section has an active Listserve.

-Franca Recchia Law Clerks Section Chair
+Franca Recchia Law Clerk Section Vice-Chair

 Franca Recchia is a law clerk at McNally Gervan LLP in the National Capital Region.
 She has 10 years of experience in the personal injury field where she handles all aspects of both accident benefits and tort claims for injured clients.
 Franca has gained considerable experience advocating on behalf of clients to ensure that they have access to the benefits they deserve.